Emergency Medical Services (EMS)

 Important skills to practice while in residency to prepare for fellowship

-Getting solid emergency medicine training should be your focus during your residency.
+Getting solid emergency medicine training should be your focus during residency.
 You have to know how to practice medicine in the hospital before you can adapt it outside the hospital.
 Showing EMS interest through research, involvement in medical direction, or other avenues is encouraged during residency.

 Tips on how to succeed as a fellow